fvwmorg/fvwmorg.github.io/Wiki/Config/VectorButtons/index.md

 ---
-layout : wiki
+layout: wiki
-title : Vector Buttons
+title: Vector Buttons
-type : config
+type: config
-weight : 440
+weight: 440
-description : |
+description: |
   Vector Buttons are a built in method for drawing buttons for windows in Fvwm.
   This describes the syntax and provides a collection of examples.